tol-is/tailwind-compositor/readme.md

 ## Can I use it?

-1. On production, it depends on your typescale and number of webfonts. **You must use purgecss.** The output's filesize can be way beyond anything you should consider shipping.
+1. it depends on your typescale and number of webfonts. **You must use purgecss.** The output's filesize can be way beyond anything you should consider shipping.
 For many use cases, such as personal blogs and minimal aesthetic, it should be fine.

 2. It should work with every font, however many fonts are poorly designed (some very popular too) and don't use the same vertical metrics to render text across browsers and operating systems.
 The error might be negligible in reading size, but display text can be more problematic.